• Polski

 Piotr Jankowski, MD, PhD, professor at the Centre of Postgraduate Medical Education in Warsaw, head of the Department of Geriatric Cardiology and Department of Epidemiology and Health Promotion CMKP, until 2020 professor at the Jagiellonian University in Kraków (Poland), cardiologist.
 Secretary (2017-2019) and member of the Board (from 2011 to 2015) of the Polish Cardiac Society, chairman of the Health Promotion Committee of the Polish Cardiac Society (2011-2017 and from 2021).
 Author of over 450 scientific contributions, co-author of a number of scientific and clinical statements and guidelines.
 Laureate of numerous scientific awards.
 President of the Board of the “Zdrowie Publiczne” Foundation.

-Kinga Janik-Koncewicz (M.Sc., PhD student) is a research assistant at the Institute – European Observatory of Health Inequalities, Calisia University, Kalisz, Poland.
+Kinga Janik-Koncewicz, PhD, is a researcher at the Institute – European Observatory of Health Inequalities, Calisia University, Kalisz, Poland.
 Her main interest is monitoring consumption of tobacco and alcohol and epidemiology of tobacco- and alcohol-related health burden in Poland.
-She’s a Lead Assistant Editor at the Journal of Health Inequalities and Project Director at the Health Promotion Foundation.
+She’s a Lead Assistant Editor at the Journal of Health Inequalities.

 Prof. Martin McKee